datagrok/dialogue/README.md

 - **Imprecise requirements.** It is notoriously difficult to build a parser and validator for an internet e-mail address.
 The base level of functionality should insist on strict conformance to the published spec.
 Spec should be designed with ease of implementation in mind.

 ### Interface Problems

+The more I think about how to implement solutions, the more it seems like one must replace the whole Internet to fix them.
+Of course this is a fool's errand, but surely things must be able to be incrementally improved.

 - **Context in a conversation is fluid.**
 	- A "message" may contain one or several points that may elicit a response.
 A "message" is not an atomic unit of conversation, but most existing clients treat them as such.